valory-xyz/open-autonomy/docs/autonomy.md

   --help          Show this message and exit.
 ```

 To run a deployment for the on-chain service you'll need the token id for the minted service and funded keys.
-Save the keys in the keys.json and run
+Save the keys in the `keys.json` and run

 ```bash
 $ autonomy deploy from-token ON_SERVICE_TOKEN_ID keys.json
 ```

-Currently we support Autonals staging chain, Goerli testnet and Ethereum mainnet for resolving on-chain token ids, but if you have a contract deployed on some other chain you can provide the RPC url to the chain and contract address using `--rpc` and `--sca`.
+Currently we support Autonolas staging chain, Goerli testnet and Ethereum mainnet for resolving on-chain token ids, but if you have a contract deployed on some other chain you can provide the RPC URL to the chain and contract address using `--rpc` and `--sca`.

 ## Replay